Provable Regret Bounds for Deep Online Learning and Control: Introduction

-An interesting conclusion from this reduction is that provable bounds for training deep neural networks can be derived from any OCO method, beyond online (stochastic) gradient descent.
+An interesting conclusion from this reduction is that provable bounds for training deep neural networks can be derived from any OCO method, beyond online or stochastic gradient descent.
 This includes mirror descent, adaptive gradient methods, follow-the-perturbed leader and other algorithms.
-Previously convergence and generalization analyses for neural networks were done in isolation for different optimization algorithms~\citep{wu2019global,cai2019gram,wu2019global,wu2021adaloss}.
+Previously, convergence and generalization analyses for neural networks were done in isolation for different optimization algorithms as detailed in the related work section below.

-We apply this general online deep learning method to obtain provable regret guarantees for control of dynamical systems with deep neural networks.
+Equipped with this reduction, we the results for deep online learning to obtain provable regret guarantees for control of dynamical systems with deep neural networks.
 Provable regret bounds in this domain have thus far been limited to linear dynamics and/or linear controllers.
-However, most dynamical systems in the physical world are nonlinear.
+However, most dynamical systems in the physical world are nonlinear and require nonlinear controls.

-In order to go beyond linear control, we consider the emerging paradigm of online nonstochastic control: a methodology for control that is robust to adversarial noise in the dynamics.
-The important aspect of this paradigm to our study is that it uses a convex reparametrization of policies.
+An important tool that allows us to go beyond linear control is the emerging paradigm of online nonstochastic control: a methodology for control that is robust to adversarial noise in the dynamics.
+The important aspect of this paradigm to our study is that it uses policy classes that admit a convex parameterization.
 Therefore, our extension of OCO to deep neural networks naturally leads to regret bounds for deep neural network controllers in this setting.